stievie/ABx/fhash/README.md

 Place client data files (*.pak) in the file servers `root_dir`  (by default `bin/file_root`) and run this program in this directory to index the files.

-The client updater patches these files if they are differtent.
+The client updater patches these files if they are differtent and dowload new files not present on the client side.